List of Re:Zero characters: Ruler Candidates

-One of the candidates for the royal election to become the 42nd King of Lugunica, who speaks in "Kansai" dialect.
+One of the candidates for the royal election to become the 42nd Queen of Lugunica, who speaks in "Kansai" dialect.
 She is the 22-year-old head of the famous Hoshin Trading Company and has been billed as second coming of the company's founder "Hoshin of the Wilderness" for her near unprecedented success in business, which she hopes to use for Lugunica via capitalism.
 Anastasia likes it when people benefit while she benefits, despite her greed as an orphan, and is actually sympathetic.
 She hails from Kararagi, which lies west of Lugunica and has a personal mercenary company known as the "Iron Fang".